Audit & Compliance Committee

 The Audit and Compliance Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”) of Allergan plc (the “Company”).
 The purpose of the Committee is to assist the Board in fulfilling its responsibility for oversight of the quality and integrity of the accounting, auditing, financial reporting and compliance practices of the Company and to perform such other duties as may be required by the Board.
 The Committee’s duties and responsibilities include oversight of (i) the accounting and financial reporting processes and systems of internal accounting and financial controls of the Company; (ii) the integrity of the financial statements of the Company; (iii) the quarterly reviews and annual independent audit of the Company’s financial statements, the engagement of the independent auditor and the annual evaluation of the independent auditor’s qualifications, services, performance and independence; (iv) the independence and performance of the independent auditor, including retention, termination, and monitoring the qualifications of the independent auditor; (v) the performance of the Company’s internal audit function; (vi) the compliance by the Company with legal, regulatory and industry code requirements; (vii) the implementation and effectiveness of the Company’s disclosure controls and procedures; and (viii) the evaluation of the Company’s policies and practices for risk management and assessment, including material litigation instituted against the Company and the investigation and resolution of compliance issues.
 The Committee shall foster an open avenue of communication among the independent auditor, the internal audit department, financial and senior management, the Global Chief Compliance Officer and the Board.
 The Committee shall also prepare the report of the Committee required to be included in the Company’s annual proxy statement.

 In discharging its responsibilities, the Committee is not itself responsible for the planning or conduct of audits or for any determination that the Company’s financial statements are complete and accurate or in accordance with generally accepted accounting principles.
-This is the responsibility of management and the independent auditors.

-.
+A. Charter.
 At least annually, this charter shall be reviewed and reassessed by the Committee and any proposed changes shall be submitted to the Board for approval.

-.
+B. Members.
 The Committee shall be composed of at least three members.
 Each of the Committee’s members shall meet the independence and financial literacy requirements for audit committee members set forth in the listing rules of the New York Stock Exchange (“NYSE”), and any additional requirements under the rules and regulations of the Securities and Exchange Commission (the “SEC”) and other applicable law.
 In addition, at least one member shall have accounting or related financial management expertise, or shall otherwise qualify as an “audit committee financial expert” as defined in Item 407(d)(5)(ii) of Regulation S-K. A Committee member may not simultaneously serve on the audit committees of more than two other public companies without the consent of the Board.
 The Nominating and Corporate Governance Committee shall assess the qualifications of the Committee members and nominees, and shall recommend to the Board membership for the Committee based on such assessment.

-.
+C. Term, Meetings and Committee Chair.
 The Board, based on the recommendation of the Nominating and Corporate Governance Committee, shall appoint the members of the Committee for such term or terms as the Board may determine.
 The members of the Committee may be replaced or removed by the Board at any time in the Board’s sole discretion.
 The Board shall appoint a Committee Chair (the “Committee Chair”) based on the recommendation of the Nominating and Corporate Governance Committee, and the Committee Chair shall preside over the meetings of the Committee.

 The following shall be the principal responsibilities of the Committee:

-A. Engagement, Oversight and Evaluation of Independent Auditor
+A. Engagement, Oversight and Evaluation of Independent Auditor.